Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Introduction and main results

-For the initial-boundary value problem, boundary condition may not hold for any arbitrary boundary data.
-We show that the derived explicit formula for the solution satisfies the initial condition in the strong sense and the weak form of the boundary condition in the sense of Bardos- le Roux- N\'{e}d\'{e}lec \cite{Bardos} when the initial data is bounded measurable, and boundary data is continuous.

-Let $u_b(t)$ be any given continuous boundary data, then the weak form of boundary condition in the sense of Bardos- le Roux- N\'{e}d\'{e}lec for the solution $u(x, t)$ is the following:
+For the initial boundary value problem, one of the key issues is to define the correct notion of boundary condition as the solution may not satisfy the boundary data in the strong sense at the boundary.
+We show that the derived explicit formula for the solution satisfies the initial condition in the strong sense and a weak form of boundary condition in the sense of Bardos- le Roux- N\'{e}d\'{e}lec \cite{Bardos}.
+Let $u_b(t)$ be a boundary data given in \eqref{IBD}, then the weak form of boundary condition in the sense of Bardos- le Roux- N\'{e}d\'{e}lec for the solution $u(x, t)$ is the following: